gusaaaaa/SupernovaController/README.md

 4. ***Digital Read:***

-    Reads the digital logic level from a GPIO pin.
+    Reads the digital logic level from a GPIO pin configured as a digital input.
 For example, reading the value from GPIO pin 5:

     ```python
     success, value = gpio.digital_read(GpioPinNumber.GPIO_5)